10up/wp-scaffold/docs/frontend-development/README.md

 ## Build Process

-The themes use a modern build process based on Webpack to compile, optimize, and bundle frontend assets.
+The themes use a modern build process based on [10up Toolkit](https://github.com/10up/10up-toolkit/) to compile, optimize, and bundle frontend assets.
 This process is configured in the theme's `package.json` and related configuration files.

 To get started with frontend development: